Indra Jatra, Yenya the joyous festival in Kathmandu

 - Final day

 Indra Jatra is a significant festival in Nepal.
 Nepal is a multiethnic and multicultural country.
 Every Nepalese citizen celebrates different festivals on various occasions.
 They celebrate many festivals that differ regionally or according to ethnicity, religion, and traditions.
-Different festivals celebrated by Nepal carry specific significance behind their celebrations.
+Different festivals celebrate by Nepal carry specific significance behind their celebrations.

 From Jatras in the capital of the country to the Chhat in the Terai or national festivals like Dashain, the celebrations are the intrinsic part of Nepalese culture.
 The Jatras are especially popular in the Kathmandu valley, the capital city of Nepal, and are celebrated by the Newar community with great joy, enthusiasm, and belief.